 Be proactive

-Once a customer has provided you with their email address, and given you permission to contact them, you should feel free to do so whenever doing so will enhance their overall experience with your brand.
+Once a customer has provided you with their email address and given you permission to contact them, you should feel free to do so whenever doing so will enhance their overall experience with your brand.

 (Note: The key part of that previous sentence is “whenever doing so will enhance their overall experience.”
 In other words, you definitely don’t want to bombard your customers with messages in their inbox; that will almost assuredly get you sent directly to their spam folders.)

-For example, if a customer logs into their account on your site, then loads up their virtual shopping cart – but navigates away before they end up making a purchase – predictive analytics will assess the individual situation, and determine the best way to get the customer back on your website.
+For example, if a customer logs into their account on your site, then loads up their virtual shopping cart – but navigates away before they make a purchase – predictive analytics will assess the individual situation, and determine the best way to get the customer back on your website.
 This might mean providing the customer with an additional discount, suggesting additional products to add value to their potential purchase, or simply just reminding them that they never actually went through with the purchase in the first place.

 Be accessible and thorough

-Email communication is, of course, a two-way street.
+Email communication is a two-way street.

 As much as you hope to actively engage with your customers from a marketing perspective, you also want to keep your email channel open in the event that your customers need to contact your support team.

 In other words, when a customer takes the time to reach out to you via email, you should essentially feel obligated to provide for their stated needs as best you possibly can.
+Ensuring customer success ensures your own success.

-Now, when it comes to providing customer service and support via email, there are two main factors to consider: timeliness, and thoroughness.
+When it comes to providing customer service and support via email, there are two main factors to consider: timeliness, and thoroughness.
 For one thing, most customers expect to receive a reply from a representative of your company within 24-48 hours of their initial email.

 So, in addition to resolving a customer’s issue or complaint via email, you also want to use this moment as an opportunity to provide them with even more value (which they may not have been expecting).